 But I wasn’t.
 I was constantly plagued with the feeling that I was making the wrong decision by staying in Spain.
 My parents told me that I wasn’t able to recreate my study abroad experience because the delight I’d felt then had obviously come from the fact that I hadn’t been working.
 Being a grown up meant doing work you didn’t want to do and sucking it up, and if I was so unhappy anyway then why didn’t I just move back home?
 None of this made sense to me since I’d come abroad to follow my dreams and pursue my bliss.
 Going home would feel like defeat.
 They had to be wrong.

-As it turns out my parents were wrong (sorry guys…), but it took me several years, sleepless nights, lots of tears, a breakup and plenty of therapy of my own (yes, us therapists need therapy too!) before I realized just what was missing in my life and why my study abroad experience had made me feel so alive.
+As it turns out my parents were wrong (sorry guys…), but it took me several years, sleepless nights, lots of tears, a breakup, and plenty of my own therapy of my own (yes, us helping professionals need professional help sometimes too!) before I realized just what was missing in my life and why my study abroad experience had made me feel so alive.
 I started working on my relationship with myself to find a sense of “home” in me, which I can take with myself wherever in the world I go.

 Where in the world do I want to invest the energy and effort of watering the grass?